 - Acceptable use

-Managers often worry about staff doing non-work-related activities during office hours, but they should be more concerned about what employees are doing than when – and how long – they’re doing it.
+Managers often worry about staff doing non-work-related activities during office hours.
+However, they should be more concerned about what employees are doing than when they’re doing it.

 Organisations have generally come to accept that employees will occasionally check their personal email or Facebook feed.